What is Integration in Dentistry?

 Co-operation with Specialists

-The role of a general dentist is to provide most care themselves, but also recognize their strengths and appreciation that there are situations in which you would benefit from the expertise of a specialist or other medical professional.
+The role of a general dentist is to provide most care themselves, but also to recognize their strengths and appreciate that there are situations in which you would benefit from the expertise of a specialist or other medical professional.
 In the case of referrals, the role of a general dentist is to advise, explain and navigate through the process in a way where the main focus remains on your overall well-being.